Nasaruni Academy for Maasai Girls

 But her family wanted her to get an education and live a different life.
 They sent her to high school in Kenya and university in England.
 Since then, she’s wanted to provide Maasai girls with the same educational opportunities.
 She’s been a school principal, community outreach educator, and has sponsored the education of Maasai girls.
 Nasaruni Academy fulfills her dream of educating and nurturing girls from primary to secondary school.

-Education in general is the key to improve girls’ socio-economic status, health, and work opportunities.
-As girls get a formal high school education, their skills and expertise have been slowly accepted in the community.
+Education in general is key to improving girls’ socio-economic status, health, and work opportunities.
+As more girls get a formal high school education, their skills and expertise become more accepted in the community.
 In other parts of Kenya, the education of Maasai girls has begun the shift toward women’s equality, safety, a voice in their own future, and hope for their families.

 At Nasaruni, girls experience the life-changing impact of education.
 They can dream about—and actively seek—their own futures of new opportunities.
 They delay early marriage and childbirth, and are independent.

 In 2021, Nasaruni added a high school for the girls who were graduating from the primary school.
 There’s no other school with the nurturing, positive, safe environment where they can thrive.
-These girls were under great risk for being married off according to their cultural tradition if we did not open a high school where they could continue their education.
+These girls would have been at high risk for being married off according to their cultural tradition if they had not been able to continue their education.

-Population Connection has recently joined with Nasaruni to help provide scholarships for primary and secondary students; help build out of the new high school; and provide job training for local women.
-We know that the new partnership with Nasaruni will benefit both the school and the mission of Population Connection.
-We know that an education allows girls and women to live fulfilling lives, have fewer children and become independent.
+Population Connection has joined with Nasaruni to help provide scholarships for primary and secondary students; help build out the new high school; and provide job training for local women.

 All photos c/o Michelle Cude, Executive Director & Chair of the U.S. Board.